ckormanyos/Osek_pi_crunch_cm3/README.md

 Approximately $1.4~\text{Mbyte}$ RAM are needed for the full $10^{5}$ decimal-digit calculation.
 Since this is significantly more RAM than is available on-chip, a slow external serial SPI SRAM is used for storage.

-The error-intolerant calculation has been purposely made even more difficult using error-intolerant peropheral hardware, and a slow, bit-banging, all-software SPI-compatible driver.
+The complicated and tedious $\pi$ calculation has been purposely made even more difficult using this error-intolerant peripheral SRAM and its slow, bit-banging, all-software SPI communication.
-This simultaneously provides a challenging stress-stest for the underlying implementation software and its OS.
+This simultaneously provides a challenging stress-stest for the underlying hardware as well as the implementation software and its OS.

 GNU/GCC `gcc-arm-non-eabi` is used for target system development on `*nix`.
 The build system is based on